All Episodes

 They are expected to be okay.

-For starters, the red flags were there.
+The red flags were there.

-And how many times do we see this where you suddenly see the social media posts of somebody who clearly has mental issues, clearly could be a threat, and somehow got under the radar here.
+And how many times do we see this where you suddenly see the social media posts of somebody who clearly has mental issues, clearly could be a threat, and somehow got under the radar here?

-And then obviously the barricades that should have been in front of Bourbon Street, they were in the process of being improved or built, whatever language that you want to believe coming out of New Orleans.
+And then obviously the barricades that should have been in front of Bourbon Street, they were in the process of being improved or built, whatever language that you want to believe coming out of New Orleans, those absolutely should have been completed, especially in front of the number one street that you have to protect.

-That's in the French Quarter.
+That's in the French quarter, that is Bourbon Street.

-And obviously this truck was able to get around some temporary barricades.
+And obviously, this truck was able to get around some temporary barricades.

 Police down there were using police cars to try to prevent this sort of thing from happening.